teacherseatdocs/teacherseat-developer-guide/overview/architecture.md

 ## Postgres and Shared Database

 Backend systems query a shared Postgres database about services using raw SQL queries.
 TeacherSeat has a query template library called querylet to ease the effort of composing complex queries.
+Although the database is shared amoung multiple services, tables are scopes based on services

+eg. Identity and Access Management System is repsonsible for the tables that start with `iam_` such as:
+- iam_users
+- iam_groups
+- iam_roles
+- iam_policies

 ### Considerations